cronenberg64/PBL3_GroupH/README.md

 A mobile application built with React Native and integrated with an image-based cat re-identification system to prevent redundant medical treatments of stray cats.
 This system is designed to support volunteers, animal hospitals, and TNR organizations, especially in the Kansai region of Japan.
 This project is made as a part of a Project-Based-Learning Course which spans over 15 weeks.

+**Project Pipeline & Model Workflow:**
+1. Users upload or capture a cat image via the mobile app or web interface.
+2. The backend detects and crops the cat face using a YOLO-based detector.
+3. The processed image is passed through a Siamese neural network (EfficientNetB3 backbone) to generate a 128-dimensional embedding.
+4. The embedding is compared to a database of known cat embeddings using Euclidean distance.
+5. If a match is found (distance below threshold), the system returns the cat's profile and medical info; otherwise, it provides guidance for registration.
+6. Results and confidence scores are displayed in a user-friendly UI on both web and mobile platforms.

 Here is the Project's Documentation Website: [Project Documentation Website](https://xknt21.github.io/)

 ## Dataset Source